Caring for a Hamster

 A healthy hamster diet is based on a dry food of lab blocks (square meal) available at all times, and a small amount of seeds.
 Timothy or grass hay may also be provided, along with fresh fruit and vegetables as a treat once per week.
 Since hamsters are omnivores, they may also enjoy high protein treats such as nuts, mealworms, yogurt, or cottage cheese on occasion.
 Fresh water in a water bottle should be available at all times.

-Spot clean soiled areas of the cage a minimum of 2-3 times per week and scrub the entire cage clean once per week, including the food dishes and water bottle.
+Spot clean soiled areas of the cage a minimum of 2-3 times per week and scrub the entire cage clean once per week, including the toys, food dishes and water bottle.
 Hamsters can be potty trained, as they already tend to designate one or two corners of the cage for bathroom use.
 Always rinse and dry the cage well before adding bedding.
 Reusing some of the old nesting material will help your hamster feel comfortable at home.

 Be alert and consult a veterinarian if you notice signs of illness or injury to your pet, such as a lack of droppings or soft droppings, excessive drinking/urinating, dirty/wet/patchy fur, sneezing, wheezing, runny nose, limping, cuts, or bumps.